Dispositional attribution: Culture and attribution

 Culture is a contributing factor to the strength and extent of dispositional attribution.
 Studies have found that dispositional attribution is more prominent in Western culture.
 One such study found that while Americans focus on a central focal object, Asians are able to observe more contextual factors, even when it comes to a visual display where no attribution is inherent, highlighting how Asians are less likely to form dispositional attributions.
 Another study found that Indian participants were more likely to consider context when making attributions about behaviour, while American participants had a tendency to use dispositional attribution and disregard contextual factors.
+Furthermore, contemporary research has proposed a new attributional dimension inspired by Chinese philosophy: human- versus heaven-determined.
+This refers to whether perceived causes are attributed to powers such as heaven, God, and fate (heaven-determined attribution) or determined by people (human-determined attribution).
+Research using this perspective indicates that cultural groups differ not only in their use of dispositional and situational attributions, but also in the attributional dimensions that are examined.

 Linguistic category model

 Variation in dispositional attribution is also tied to cross-cultural language differences.
 Established by Semin & Fiedler in 1988, the Linguistic Category Model outlines how language plays a role in systematic cognitive inferences, particularly when it comes to attributions and intergroup relations.
-This model outlines that while using verbs to describe a person’s behaviour is more common in Asian cultures and is tied to situational attribution (eg. "Harry helps Serena"), Europeans typically use more adjectives to make overall statements about the disposition of a person (eg. "Harry is a helpful person").
+This model outlines that while using verbs to describe a person's behaviour is more common in Asian cultures and is tied to situational attribution (eg. "Harry helps Serena"), Europeans typically use more adjectives to make overall statements about the disposition of a person (eg. "Harry is a helpful person").
 In line with this, Easterners tend to turn adjectives into verbs unconsciously, while Westerners will turn verbs into adjectives, displaying automatic dispositional attribution.